 Winifred Pino — Art Coordinator – 2017

-The 2017 Mary Lawless Scholarship was awarded to Sarah Seelow, a Production Supervisor at our Corinth Pallet and Production Facility.
-She applied the $500 towards the tuition at SUNY Adirondack to earn an Associates degree.
+The 2018 Mary Lawless Scholarship was awarded to Allison Volk, Medicaid Service Coordinator.
+She is applying the $500 towards tuition at Capella University where she is studying for a Master’s of Science in Applied Behavior Analysis.
 Established in her memory by her family, Mary Lawless attended our Clifton Park Day Program.

 Saratoga Bridges Leadership Institute began in 2009 to strengthen our workforce, build internal leadership capacity, foster long-range individual growth, ensure stability and develop a group of highly knowledgeable staff.
 Candidates apply and are chosen as individuals who have shown a potential for advancement in administrative and executive functions.
 Selected staff members meet monthly to receive training on the fundamentals of leadership and determine the manner in which to experience the agency mission and each department’s activities.
 Their training focuses on topics that include supervisory strategies, communications, human behavior, self-analysis, presentation skills and others.
 Mentors guide the candidates until he or she is ready to successfully demonstrate their knowledge base to a graduation panel of executives and peers.